ianbishop/userevents.github.io/4.2/docs/receivers.md

 *Receiver* is the name we've given to APIs you communicate with to send in custom events.

-There are currently three receivers:
+There are currently two receivers:

 * REST Receiver
 * WebSocket Receiver